remusao/remusao.github.io/posts/2017-10-21-few-tips-sqlite-perf.md

 )
 ```

-This is not only nicer, it's also much more efficient.
+This is not only more concise, it's also much more efficient.
 In fact, `sqlite3`
-implements `execute` using `executemany` behind the scene, only it only inserts
+implements `execute` using `executemany` behind the scene, but the former
-one row instead of many.
+inserts a single row instead of many.

 I wrote a small benchmark which consists in inserting a million rows into an
-empty table (the database lives only in memory):
+empty table (the database lives in memory):

 * `executemany`: **1.6** seconds
 * `execute`: 2.7 seconds